-From the Treasury, the way broadens into the Outer Siq, riddled by more than 40 tombs known collectively as the Street of Facades.
+From the Treasury, the way broadens into the Outer Siq, riddled with more than 40 tombs known collectively as the Street of Facades.
 Just before you reach the weather-worn 7000-seat Theatre, notice a set of steps on the left.
 These ascend to the High Place of Sacrifice, a hilltop altar, an easy but steep 45-minute climb.
-Descend on the other side of the mountain via the Garden Tomb, Roman Soldier’s Tomb and Garden Triclinium and follow your nose back to the Street of Facades, not far after the Theatre.
+Descend to the other side of the mountain via the Garden Tomb, Roman Soldier’s Tomb, and Garden Triclinium, and follow your nose back to the Street of Facades, not far after the Theatre.

 Returning to the Theatre, the main path turns west along the colonnaded street, which was once lined with shops, passing the rubble of the nymphaeum en route to the elevated Great Temple and the Temple of the Winged Lions on the opposite side of the wadi.
 At the end of the colonnaded street, on the left, is the imposing Nabataean temple known locally as Qasr Al Bint – one of the few free-standing structures in Petra.

-From Qasr Al Bint, the path leads towards two restaurants, on either side of the wadi.
+From Qasr Al Bint, the path leads toward two restaurants, on either side of the wadi.
 The one on the left is the Nabataean Tent Restaurant; the one on the right is the more upmarket Basin Restaurant.
 Both offer a good range of salads and hot dishes.
-If these don’t appeal, there are plenty of stalls dotted around the site where you can buy water, herb tea and minimal snacks.
+If these don’t appeal, there are plenty of stalls dotted around the site where you can buy water, herbal tea, and minimal snacks.

-Behind the Nabataean Tent Restaurant is the small hill of Al Habis (the prison).
+Behind the Nabataean, Tent Restaurant is the small hill of Al Habis (the prison).
 A set of steps winds up to a path that leads anticlockwise around the hill with fine views overlooking fertile Wadi Siyagh.
-Eventually you will come to another set of steps to the top of a hill, the site of a ruined Crusader fort, built in AD 1116.
+Eventually, you will come to another set of steps to the top of a hill, the site of a ruined Crusader fort, built in the year AD 1116.
 The views across Petra are spectacular.
 Allow an hour to circumnavigate the hill and reach the fort.

-Beside the Basin Restaurant is the opening to Wadi Siyagh and the start of the winding path that climbs to one of Petra’s most beloved monuments, the Monastery.
-Known locally as Al Deir, the Monastery is reached by a rock-cut staircase (a 45-minute walk to the top) and is best seen in late afternoon when the sun draws out the colour of the sandstone.
+Beside the Basin, the Restaurant is the opening to Wadi Siyagh and the start of the winding path that climbs to one of Petra’s most beloved monuments, the Monastery.
+Known locally as El Deir, the Monastery is reached by a rock-cut staircase (a 45-minute walk to the top) and is best seen in the late afternoon when the sun draws out the color of the sandstone.
 Built as a tomb around 86 BC, with its enormous facade, it was most probably used as a church in Byzantine times.
 Spare 10 minutes to walk over to the two viewpoints on the nearby cliff tops.
-From here you can see the magnificent rock formations of Petra, Jebel Haroun and even Wadi Araba.
+From here you can see the magnificent rock formations of Petra, Jebel Haroun, and even Wadi Araba.
 On the way back down, look out for the Lion Tomb in a gully near the bottom of the path.